ewingjm/power-version/README.md

 Simply build the solution project after installing the NuGet package.
 The outputted solution file will have a version set which has been derived from the Git history.
 It is recommended to set your solution version in source control to `0.0.0` to ensure that all versioning is handled by Power Version.

-If you are adopting Power Version for an existing solution project, refer to the [Version tags](#version-tags) section for information on overriding version to start the calculation form.
+If you are adopting Power Version for an existing solution project, refer to the [Version tags](#version-tags) section for information on overriding version to start the calculation from.

 See below for details on how versions are calculated.